Go to Reviews.org US Edition

-Huawei P30 Pro Review: The Best Camera Phone
+Huawei P30 Pro review

 If you care about your phone’s camera and battery life more than anything - the Huawei P30 Pro is the best phone for you.

 The P30 Pro is the latest flagship device from Chinese smartphone maker, Huawei, and follows up from last year’s generally well-regarded P20 Pro, while going up against the likes of the Samsung Galaxy S10+ and Google Pixel 3 XL.

 You can pick up the Huawei P30 Pro for $1599 outright, or starting at around $80 a month on a plan with the major carriers.
 Huawei’s flagships are now well and truly priced liked true flagships from Apple and Samsung, so it’s lucky that it has the specs to match it.

 It’s got a brand new 6.4-inch OLED display with a slight teardrop notch at the top, the latest Huawei Kirin processor inside, a giant 4200mAh battery and 4 cameras on the back - which help make it the best smartphone camera on the market.